Title: Reed’s First Week at the BAU

 “Sorry.”
 Reed ducked his head down in a look that spoke of shame.

 “You were in a horrible place, Reed.
 I understand that.
 Every single thing about your life changed then.
 You and I are together in this.
 You surprised the hell out of Dave, and that was worth it.
 You are the only thing I am worried about.”

 “I don’t like keeping things from you, Aaron.
 I just know that I have to, for now.”

-Hotch reached out and Reed climbed his arm to wrap around his neck.
+Aaron reached out, and Reed climbed his arm to wrap around his neck.
 “If I ask something you can’t answer, then just tell me that.
-I may get upset but I won’t get angry.
+I may get upset, but I won’t get angry.
 Ready to head home?”

 “Chinese?”
 Reed asked.

 “Yea, I am not going to like you talking at all.”